Mari0nV/PythonTraining/dataStructures/Class_exercises.md

 # Exercises on Python Class Data Structures

-## Exercice 1 - Class Chapter & Book
+## Exercice 1 - Classes Chapter & Book

 You work on a text edition software and need to handle the text that is written by a user.